 How You Can Help Make It Better

-So, if you got a hankering for a few more turns this spring – as of this moment, Timberline, A-Basin, and Beartooth Pass have announced they’re re-opening for skiing in June.
-While traveling during this time is a bit stressful, if you do live near one of the resorts, a little corn skiing might be just what you need.
+So, if you got a hankering for a few more turns this summer – as of this moment, Timberline, A-Basin, Mammoth and Beartooth Pass have announced they’re open for skiing in June.
+If you do live near one of the resorts, a little corn skiing might be just what you need.
 The snow will be great, and the beer will be cold.